sandwichcloud/images/README.md

-# images
+# Images
 Official Images to use on Sandwich Cloud

-All images are built using packer with a qcow2 output, converted to vmdk then packed into a tarball with gzip compression.
+All images are built on GCE using Nested Virtualization, using packer with a qcow2 output, converted to vmdk then packed into a tarball with gzip compression.

+## Manual Usage

 Install Requirements: